 On the other hand, criticism, insults, and name-calling affect us much more negatively than praise does positively.
 As soon as someone criticizes or insults us, we immediately become defensive.
 Even if we don’t defend ourselves verbally, our internal walls go up, and sometimes we prepare to fight.
 We begin defending ourselves because we're trying to preserve our egos.
-It’s difficult to build our self-esteem when we are in a defensive mode.
+It’s difficult to improve our self-esteem when we are in a defensive mode.

-- Get to Know Yourself
+1) Get to Know Yourself.

 Have you ever felt like you don't know yourself?
 Like life is happening around you and not for you?
 Or like you can’t figure out what makes you happy?
 It's hard to feel good about yourself when you don't know who you are.
 The first step is to get to know yourself better by exploring and answering these questions:

-Who am I?
-What makes me happy?
-Where do I want to be in five years?
-What does my future look like?
+- Where do I want to be in five years?

 Write down your answers and then read them back, remembering they're all part of the person that is YOU!

-- Replace Self-deprecating Thoughts with Positive Thoughts
+2) Replace Self-Deprecating Thoughts with Positive Thoughts.

 Pay attention to the things you think about yourself.
 We tend to judge ourselves or talk about ourselves in very negative and degrading ways.
 For example, when we feel like we made a mistake, we may jump to statements like “Ugh, why am I so stupid?”.
-Being able to take this negative thought and replace it with something more positive can change our view of ourselves both in the moment and in future situations.
-For instance, replace this thought with “No, I’m not stupid.
-I just made a small mistake and that is okay.”

-- Work on Your Flaws
+3) Work on Your Flaws.

 Can you recognize your flaws, and take an honest look at where you can improve?
 We all have flaws—being too prideful, quick to react, or quick to judge are just a few examples.
 Don’t let your flaws rule your life.
-Finding ways to overcome them will allow you to fully develop greater self-confidence.
+Finding ways to overcome them will allow you to fully develop greater self-esteem.

-- Stop Comparing Yourself to Others
+4) Stop Comparing Yourself to Others.

-If you are serious about building and maintaining self-confidence, don’t compare yourself to others.
+If you are serious about building and maintaining self-esteem, don’t compare yourself to others.
 Instead of thinking, "I will never be able to do that," think about what you are good at.
 We all have our own unique talents.
 You are different for a reason, so embrace it!

-- Do Things That Build Confidence
+5) Do Things That Build Confidence.

 If you are not comfortable enough to jump on stage or join a sports team, find small ways to get you out of your comfort zone.
 For example, try baking something new, take a dance class, go on a trip alone, pick up a new hobby, or take an exercise class.
 Joining after-school clubs, sports, or even making a new friend can remind you of who you are and help you develop confidence.
 Get out of your comfort zone.
 You may surprise yourself.

-- Create Affirmations
+6) Create Affirmations